carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 ## Choosing a metric to optimize
 \ # TOOD possibly shorten/cut depending on previous episodes
 In earlier episodes metrics were introduced as a way of tracking model performance on a particular task.
 It is often recommended that machine learning projects should focus on a particular, single metric to optimize for.
 This will often be a certain accuracy score.
 If you are working with very imbalanced data where some labels appear more frequently you may choose another metric like f1-score instead.
 This decision will really depend on the ‘business’ need you are addressing.
 For example, if there will always be a ‘human in the loop’ you might accept a lower accuracy score compared to a use case where model predictions will be used directly.
 There may also be additional considerations in the real world that aren’t captured by a headline accuracy metric.
 This could include; how understandable your model’s predictions are, how quickly a model is able to make predictions and how easy a particular model is to implement.

+## Creating a baseline: could your machine learning model be a regular expression?

+When deciding between different machine learning models it is often useful to have a baseline that you can compare your results to.
+If you read literature around machine learning models you will see that performance is often reported on particular ‘benchmark’ datasets.
+The performance on one of these benchmark datasets won’t always transfer to other problems.

+Creating a baseline approach helps to set a level of performance a machine learning approach should be able to supersede.
+The most simple baseline is to create a model which does some variation on guessing.
+For example, you could assess the metrics you get when you make a prediction proportional to how much that label appears in the training data.
+For example, if you have a dataset that contains 70% of the image with the label ‘cat’ and 30% ‘dog’ your baseline model would guess ‘cat’ 70% of the time and ‘dog’ 30% of the time.

+You might go beyond this and see if you can use a ‘rules-based approach’ where you try and create a computer program that will make predictions based on rules.
+For example, you might be able to create a series of [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) which matches particular text strings which you think are likely to indicate the presence of a particular label.
+Carrying out a baseline evaluation will give you a useful starting point of comparison and will also help you confirm whether machine learning is worth pursuing for your use case.